will-hart/led-rs/README.md

 ## Limitations

 - `defs` are not parsed
-- Array type `entityInstance.fieldInstances` are not parsed
+- most "API" functions are not included

 ## Usage